Data-Driven-Materials-Science/SALAS/INSTALLATION.md

 # Satellite Detection Framework Installation Guide:
 Note:
  * To properly install and run the code, there are a couple requirements.
 This code must be run on a native Linux or mac environment, there must be access to a GPU, and that GPU must not be an NVIDIA Tesla K40.
 There may be other GPUs that do not work, but that one definitively does not.
-To perform the installation, you must have access to a terminal AND have sudo permission.
+To perform the installation, you must have access to a terminal AND have sudo permission however conda is a working alternative for not having sudo priviledges.
 Additionally, the example code is stored as a jupyter notebook.
 ## First you want to install anaconda and git if you don’t have it
 ```bash
 wget https://repo.continuum.io/archive/Anaconda3-2020.11-Linux-x86_64.sh